 Is it possible for someone to be void of unhealthy habits?
 Where you’re automated to do what is best for your health?
 No more guilt-ridden mind games when you tell yourself, just one more bite and you’re done.
 Then, minutes later you find yourself finishing a plate of (insert your kryptonite food).
 Or instead of hitting snooze to delay your intention to exercise before work, you immediately get up and out the door for an early morning run.
 After reading The Power of Habit: Why We Do What We Do in Life and Business by Charles Duhigg, it may just be possible!

-Disclosure: This post contains Amazon affiliate links.
+Disclosure: This post contains Amazon associate links.
+As an Amazon associate I earn a commission from qualifying purchases.
 For more info, visit the Disclaimer and Affiliate Disclosure page.

 “We are what we repeatedly do” – stated 2000 years ago by the great Greek philosopher and scientist Aristotle.
 It’s as true now as it was back then.
 Researchers at Duke University revealed in a 2006 study on habits that 45% of people’s everyday behavior are repetitive action.
 Habit formation and change is the subject deeply explored in the The Power of Habit.
 Our habits play a significant factor in the way we eat, move, and sleep.
 When we understand how habits work, we can determine which ones we want to implement in our lives and take action.